vele616/monorepo/packages/jobboard/website/content/jobs/qa-engineer-hubstaff-pjKwp.md

 jobType: "software"

 companyWebsite: "https://hubstaff.com/"
-summary: "Hubstaff wishes to hire a new qa engineer.
+summary: "Hubstaff wishes to hire a new QA Engineer.
 If you have experience with test automation frameworks like Cypress, consider applying."
 summaryBackup: "Hubstaff is looking for a qa engineer that has experience in: #rails, #rubylang, #management."
-featured: 20
+featured: 13
 ---

 ## Description